 As noted in the introduction, the model starts with data reported by the Wealth and Assets Survey (WAS) for a population cross-section of reference adults.
-A Stata program (e.g. derive\WAS 2011.do) is provided in the model subdirectory "\MODEL\base\files\" to extract and format the WAS data, ready for importing into the model.
+A Stata program (e.g. derive\WAS 2015.do) is provided in the model subdirectory "\MODEL\base\files\" to extract and format the WAS data, ready for importing into the model.
+Unless otherwise stated, the model has been specified to use the standard End User License version of the WAS available through the UK Data Archive, since 2015.
 Please open the file derive\WAS.do, edit the directory locations as indicated by comments at the top of the file, and run it to generate the base dataset.